Alberta will begin easing COVID-19 restrictions on restaurants, gyms Feb. 8, premier says | CBC News

 'This must be done carefully, slowly and in a way that's driven not by opinions but by data'

-Alberta Premier Jason Kenney said the province will begin easing restrictions on Feb.
+Alberta Premier Jason Kenney says the province will begin loosening up its health measures on Feb.
 8 as part of a new "path forward for easing COVID-19 health restrictions, with clear benchmarks for hospitalizations."

 "It is important that we show Albertans that there is a path forward," Kenney said at a news conference Friday.